bryantm1123/NewsReader/DesignDocs/webview-for-article.md

 Enable the user to view the full content of the article where possible.

 ## Non-goals
-Do not attempt to bypass article host paywalls.
-Do not attempt to pass cookies or introduce any cross-site tracking.
-Do not attempt to track a user's activity on the host site.
+Do not attempt to
+- bypass article host paywalls
+- pass cookies or introduce any cross-site tracking
+- track a user's activity on the host site

 ## Proposed solution
 The API returns a URL that links to the host of the article source.
 For example, in the response object for an article from BBC News, the URL property might contain `https://www.bbc.com/news/article-title-in-url-form`.
 In cases where this URL is available, the article reader screen displays a button or link to view the full article content.